25 September 2019

 Jetta Goudal

-Every year in early autumn, the Dutch film industry and public gather at the Netherlands Film Festival (NFF).
+Every year in early autumn, the Dutch film industry and the public gather at the Netherlands Film Festival (NFF).
 Also this year, EFSP presents its own Unofficial Netherlands Film Star Postcards Festival from 20 to 29 September.
-Today, a temperamental Hollywood star who was born in the heart of old Amsterdam as Jetje Goudeket.
-She became successful as the exotic beauty Jetta Goudal (1891-1985) in American films of the silent era.
-In 1984, Life Magazine called her “the most alluring femme fatale in silent movies, also the smartest, best dressed and feistiest.”
+Today, a post on a temperamental Hollywood star, born in the heart of old Amsterdam.
+Jetje Goudeket became successful as the exotic beauty Jetta Goudal (1891-1985) in American silent-era films.
+In 1984, Life Magazine called her “The most alluring femme fatale in silent movies, also the smartest, best dressed and feistiest.”

 Jetta Goudal